MaginnGroup/mosdef_cassandra/docs/source/guides/philosophy.rst

 Philosophy
 ==========

-The process of *performing* a Monte Carlo simulation should be straightforward and intuitive.
+Performing a Monte Carlo simulation should be straightforward and intuitive.
 The simulation setup procedure should not be prone to error.
 The process should be easily repeatible and extensible by others.
 And none of the prior goals can sacrifice the complete flexibility required by the expert